arvsrao/arvsrao.github.io/_drafts/parametrizing-rigid-motion-spaces.md

  \end{bmatrix}.
 $$

-Taking the determinant of the right hand side verifies the frame is positive.
+Computing the determinant verifies the frame above is positive.
 Now the valid matrix decomposition for

 $$
 A_{-\theta, -\vec{n}} =